STF1998/Desk20/report/UXDesign.md

 #### ASAQUA

-Our first stakeholder is Asaqua, the NGO (non-government organization) that Flocus is seeking to support.
-Gordon, a back-end developer, and Scrum Master for Flocus, played a key role in liaison between the Asaqua and Flocus teams so to ensure the final project aligned with the NGOs requirements.
-There were a couple of areas in which Asaqua and Flocus identified as potential targets and considerations for the project outcome:
+Our first stakeholder is ASAQUA, the NGO (non-government organization) that Flocus is seeking to support.
+Gordon, a back-end developer, and Scrum Master for Flocus, played a key role in liaison between the ASAQUA and Flocus teams so to ensure the final project aligned with the NGOs requirements.
+There were a couple of areas in which ASAQUA and Flocus identified as potential targets and considerations for the project outcome:

 - Increase awareness of Asaqua and its operations.